 The CJ composite is a thermal insulator and when heat is generated from running friction, the bearing wear surface may be hotter than the adjacent housing due to the thermal lag.
 Since the installed bearing cannot expand outward, it grows inward, reducing the shaft clearance.
 For this reason, the shaft clearance should be increased for dry running applications that have high running velocities.

-Naturally, fluid cooling and lubricants will reduce the operating temperatures.
-Heattransfer through the bearing wall is proportionalto the wall thickness, and the proportionalto the wall thickness, and the thinnerthe composite wall, the greater the transfer of heat.
+reduce the operating temperatures.
+Heattransfer through the bearing wall is proportional to the wall thickness, and the thinner the composite wall, the greater the transfer of heat.